 - Easy scalability: Adding a new user?
 Expanding your reporting capabilities?
 Cloud-based CMMS software makes these changes easy, so you can keep up in a fast-changing environment.

 - Data security: No more worrying about hard drive failures or data-loss catastrophes.
-With a cloud-based CMMS system, your data is backed up and secured in a professionally managed environment.
+With a cloud-based maintenance system, your data is backed up and secured in a professionally managed environment.

 Don’t miss the rest of this series: